Racer159/jackal/docs/5-zarf-tutorials/6-big-bang.md

-# Using Big Bang with Zarf
+# Using Big Bang with Jackal

 ## Introduction

-This tutorial describes how to use Big Bang with Zarf for Air Gap deployments through the use of the Big Bang Zarf extension.
+This tutorial describes how to use Big Bang with Jackal for Air Gap deployments through the use of the Big Bang Jackal extension.
 If you are not familiar with Big Bang you can learn more about it here: https://p1.dso.mil/products/big-bang, but in short it is a DevSecOps platform that contains many useful tools for building, managing, and running software projects while adhering to the [United States Department of Defense DevSecOps Reference Design](https://public.cyber.mil/devsecops/).

-Zarf integrates with Big Bang through the use of an extension that simplifies the selection of Big Bang packages and the pulling of the required artifacts to deploy those packages in an Air Gap.
+Jackal integrates with Big Bang through the use of an extension that simplifies the selection of Big Bang packages and the pulling of the required artifacts to deploy those packages in an Air Gap.

 ### Limitations

-The current version of this extension requires Big Bang version `1.54.0` or later, and is not fully integrated into the `zarf package remove` lifecycle (see the [Big Bang example](../../examples/big-bang/README.md) for how to introduce those lifecycle hooks manually).
-Zarf also relies on [helm.sh/images annotations](https://github.com/helm/community/blob/main/hips/hip-0015.md) to discover images within charts (e.g. [GitLab](https://repo1.dso.mil/big-bang/product/packages/gitlab/-/blob/main/chart/Chart.yaml#L61)) - this is a relatively new feature for Big Bang so if you see an `ImagePullBackOff` error, check that these annotations are set correctly for the sub charts you are using.
+The current version of this extension requires Big Bang version `1.54.0` or later, and is not fully integrated into the `jackal package remove` lifecycle (see the [Big Bang example](../../examples/big-bang/README.md) for how to introduce those lifecycle hooks manually).
+Jackal also relies on [helm.sh/images annotations](https://github.com/helm/community/blob/main/hips/hip-0015.md) to discover images within charts (e.g. [GitLab](https://repo1.dso.mil/big-bang/product/packages/gitlab/-/blob/main/chart/Chart.yaml#L61)) - this is a relatively new feature for Big Bang so if you see an `ImagePullBackOff` error, check that these annotations are set correctly for the sub charts you are using.
 To work around this issue if you come across it, simply add the missing image to the images list on the same component that contains the Big Bang extension like the following:

 ```
 components: